10 engagement party ideas you’ll fall in love with

 Drinks parties aren’t the only way to celebrate a recent engagement.
 A party early in the day is a sweet and civilized way to host, especially if you’d like to include older relatives or skip the alcohol.
 Channel decades past with a vintage-inspired tea party, a nod to New Orleans with a jubilant jazz brunch, or host an ’80s themed breakfast club party.

-If you’re planning an outdoor or low-key wedding, mix it up and consider heading inside for a formal tea at the engagement party.
+If you’re planning an outdoor or low-key wedding, mix it up!
+Consider heading inside for a formal tea at the engagement party.

 Where: Host at home or at a hotel that serves a daily high tea.
 If your guests are flying into town for the event, suggest they stay at the same location.
 An early hour means the couple can head out on the town with friends afterward to drink or celebrate with close family at an intimate dinner.